 Diffident and reluctant – we’d come a long way from the power-hungry days of the medieval monarchy – George VI nonetheless saw the country through the dark days of Second World War.
 That example of dutiful service is still an ideal for his daughter, Elizabeth, today.

-This article was first published on History Extra in April 2018
+This article was first published by History Extra in April 2018